nodesecurity/nsp/README.md

 Be careful using this feature.
 If you add code later that is impacted by an excluded advisory, Node Security has no way of knowing.
 Keep a careful eye on your exceptions.

+`.nsprc` is read using [rc](https://github.com/dominictarr/rc), so it supports comments using [json-strip-comments](https://github.com/sindresorhus/strip-json-comments).

 ## Proxy Support

 The Node Security CLI has proxy support by using [proxy-agent](https://www.npmjs.com/package/proxy-agent).